 As members of the Scout Group we attend and contribute to the monthly "Gather Together" services where we can proudly wear our uniforms & present our flags as well as participating in worship.

 As a youngster I attended a Scout Troop in my home town of Morecambe, moving up to Venture Scouts before leaving for university here in Leeds as an eighteen year old.
-After a gap of twenty years, I returned to Scouting, this time as a novice Cub Scout Leader in 1997 (it was a steep learning curve as I had never been a Cub!) before switching role to my current position about ten years ago.
+After a gap of twenty years, I returned to Scouting, this time as a novice Cub Scout Leader in 1997 (it was a steep learning curve as I had never been a Cub!) before switching role to my current position about twelve years ago.

 I still help at weekly Cub Pack meetings and occasional trips/camps as they remain such good fun!